-The Cosmetology Association of New Brunswick is govern by Private Bill Legislation (Bill 8 & Bill 44) The Act is the constitution of the organization.
-The Act passed on February 26, 1998 and designates that any person working in the cosmetology industry must hold a valid license with the CANB.
+The Cosmetology Association of New Brunswick is governed by Private Bill Legislation (Bill 8, Bill 44 & Bill 115) The Act is the constitution of the organization.
+The Act passed on February 26, 1998, and designates that any person working in the cosmetology industry must hold a valid license with the CANB.

 Under the An Act to Incorporate the Cosmetology Association of New Brunswick 1998 and An Act to Amend An Act to Incorporate the Cosmetology Association of New Brunswick 2014, we are responsible for our own governance, which is a privilege.
 All members are required to meet our professional standards and criteria defined by the CANB.